 Most Affordable Neighborhoods in Las Vegas, NV

-Some of the cheapest neighborhoods in Las Vegas are Sunrise Manor, University District, and Paradise Valley East.
+Some of the cheapest neighborhoods in Las Vegas are Sunrise Manor, Paradise Valley East, and University District.
 These neighborhoods offer some of the lowest rent prices in Las Vegas, making them ideal for renters on a budget.
-As of March 2, 2025, the average rent in Las Vegas is $1,303, which is 0.2% higher than last year.
+As of April 13, 2025, the average rent in Las Vegas is $1,305, which is 0.6% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Sunrise Manor